CLocs/tft-tools/heptabase/readme_convert_roam_journal_to_hepta.md

 2. Extract ZIP file
    * On your machine, find the ZIP file and extract it.
 3. Run convert script
-   * python convert_roam_journal_to_hepta.py -r "full-path-to-extracted-folder-above"
+   * `python convert_roam_journal_to_hepta.py -r "full-path-to-extracted-folder-above"`
+   * Note: if you want to extract just the journal files, add run argument `-p 0`
+   * After running the script, verify that your journal files are named with format `YYYY-MM-DD.md`.
+4. Zip your MD files
-4. Import into Heptabase
+5. Import into Heptabase
-   * Import -> Markdown
+   * Import -> Obsidian ZIP
-   * Select all MD journal files to import
+   * Select ZIP-file created above